aaannalenaaa/mt-exercise-02/README.md

     ./scripts/combining_csv.py

-Further, feel free to check out the results or plot your own wiht the following jupyter notebook:
+Further, feel free to check out the results or plot your own with the following jupyter notebook:

     ./scripts/log_plotting.ipynb